r00tmebaby/E-Books-Dump/README.md

-# E-Books-Dump

-Iterate the https://www.ebooks.com/ Books API and creates ready to use MySQL queries for your library
+# E-Books-Dump is a Java class that iterate the https://www.ebooks.com/ Books API and creates ready to use MySQL queries for your library